Measurement and Imaging in Mechanical R&D

 Objectives

-• Understanding the operating principles of imaging devices
+• Understand the operating principles of imaging devices

-• Know some mathematical morphology tools to extract statistical information on geometric quantities.
+• Knowing some mathematical morphology tools in order to extract statistical information on geometric quantities

-• Know the infrared thermography methods used in materials thermomechanics.
+• Understand the infrared thermography methods used in the thermomechanics of materials.

-• Raising awareness of the need to reverse the thermal problem in order to access heat sources.
+• Raise awareness of the reversal of the thermal problem in order to access heat sources.

-• Learn the basics of the Digital Image Correlation method, with emphasis on the various underlying interpretation models (camera, transformation, conservation of optical flow, likelihood criterion).
+• Understand the fundamentals of the Digital Image Correlation method, with an emphasis on the various underlying interpretation models (camera, transformation, optical flow conservation, likelihood criterion).

-• Apply these measurement and processing methods in practical sessions, illustrating the influence of the main analysis parameters.
+• Know how to apply these measurement and processing methods during practical sessions, illustrating the influence of the main analysis parameters.

 Read more